dervla-hynes/maps-api-project/README.md

 ## Notes on build

-This project uses three API's working together:
+This project uses three APIs working together:

 1. Google maps API - generates a map and adds the markers.
 2. 'Veg Guide' REST API - gets data about vegetarian restaurants for a given location.